animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 And during the whole Tayler time, except for the hospitalization, I was on a steak/salmon-only diet, including up to and when my hair started growing back.
 That and Tayler were the radical shifts in my life that could've contributed to that miraculous healing, wherein all my head's hair grew back, or almost all, up to an unnoticable patch at the top.

 I genuinely believe the next time I have a sexually charged period in which I'm eating a steak/salmon-only diet, my hair will grow back.
-That's a prediction.
+That'd be a prediction if such a thing could ever actually happen to me, stably and not by text.

 It's funny, Tayler's favorite Disney movie was The Princess and the Frog (which is a terrible favorite, like seriously?
 Aladdin?
 Lilo & Stitch?
 Emporer's New Groove?
 Enchanted?
 Pixar technically?
 You choose "The Princess and the Frog"???).

 But yeah, like that I guess.

-#### Organic-type foods and nature (vs. AI, the artifcial, and synthetic)
+#### Organic-type foods and nature (vs. AI, the artificial, and synthetic)

 I'm all for [#Sexycareforall](#comedic-aside-sexier-moments-during-chenliang-tenure), but that's not all I have to say.
 - And note, via humans.

 I didn’t eat steak, because of course they couldn’t afford it.
 Could you imagine if hospitals served grassfed, grass-finished organic steak?
 I was on a PhD student budget and spent my salary, despite savings, on mostly just steak/fish (with some Paleo leniency) and gas each month.
 But hospitals spend their wealth on drugs and chocolate Ensures.
 And that’s when my hair fell out, and my eczema started returning.
 That's point 2.
 (Glossing over the environment-setting point 3, nature, fresh air, hiking, camping, etc.).
 That last point, hidden in the parenthetical, deserves its own book, and might be getting one.
 - Note: I'm anti-prohibition, but the best experiences of a person's life shouldn't be synthetic, not drugs, not AI bots, not porn, not even movies, TV shows.
-We need to bring those experiences into the real world, for people who want or need them, safely, not where those things are judged or shamed — those things are art — but where they're not wanted or needed so much anymore, relatively speaking (since some people plausibly are happy relying on those things, and others appreciate the art, and yet others find value in their entertainment use, and some maybe in medical use, and big pharma companies in their mass proliferation re: drugs, and tech companies and others already in the synthetic simulated uses, e.g., porn, fleshlights, dildos), and not just because of drug-like fixes that a person pays for, but like *imagine all the people, living life in peace.*
+We need to bring those experiences into the real world, for people who want or need them, safely, not where those things are judged or shamed — those things are art — but where they're not wanted or needed so much anymore, relatively speaking (since some people plausibly are happy relying on those things, and others appreciate the art, and yet others find value in their entertainment use, and some maybe in medical use, and big pharma companies in their mass proliferation re: drugs, and tech companies and others already in the synthetic simulated uses well ahead of the sexbot game, e.g., porn, fleshlights, dildos), and not just because of drug-like fixes that a person pays for, but like *imagine all the people, living life in peace.*

 And so that the next transition is less awkward, let me get to business: AI is a field with a lot of ethics questions, and the [militaristic](https://www.politico.eu/article/robots-coming-ukraine-testing-ground-ai-artificial-intelligence-powered-combat-war-russia/), [survelliance](https://bigdatachina.csis.org/the-ai-surveillance-symbiosis-in-china/#:~:text=With%20regard%20to%20China%2C%20it,data%20acquired%20through%20government%20contracts.) uses out there, in combination with this paper factory progress and pressure to turn out papers, is a boding sign that those questions are being answered extraordinarily incorrectly by the people giving the grades.